-If you are receiving maximum SSI, Social Security regulations state that you should be paying your full share of your household expenses.
+If you are receiving maximum SSI, Social Security regulations state that you should be paying your full share of your household expenses (rent, food, and utilities).

 How Much Rent Should I Pay?

-According to the Social Security regs, you pay your share of these things: rent, gas/heat, electricity, water, sewer, garbage.
+According to the Social Security regs, you pay your share of these things: rent, gas/heat, electricity, water, sewer, garbage, and food.

 That is IT.